 Practice Gratitude and Appreciation

-Remind yourself that living abroad can be a privilege and a wonderful opportunity that some never experience.
-There are many who wish they were in your position to live in another country and immersing themselves into the language and culture.
+Remind yourself that living abroad can be a privilege and a wonderful opportunity that some may never experience.
+There are people who wish they were in your position to live in another country and immerse themselves in the language and culture.
 Don’t take it for granted and try to think about what you appreciate most about being here as well as back home.
 I find that keeping a journal and writing these things down really changes your mindset for the better.